List of bridges in Australia: Historical bridges

 This table contains a non-exhaustive list of bridges listed on the various heritage registers of Australia.

+Note one important bridge not in this list is the first Australian all-concrete railway bridge built in 1907 at Watson's Gap, near Port Elliott in South Australia (see note below).

 Bridges of architectural interest

 This table contains a non-exhaustive list of bridges of architectural interest, as determined by the Engineers Australia and/or other architectural organisations, as cited.